Skip to main content

 Jauhar scene

-Amar Singh getting scolded
+Amar Singh is getting scolded.

 Hari ghas ki Roti

-In the cave, we saw above
+In the cave we saw above.

 Chundawat was Udai Singh's chief aide and a father figure to Pratap.